 Tarrant County 9-1-1 District processes about 6,000 9-1-1 calls per day.

-Calltakers report problem calls to District staff who investigate and get the problem corrected.
-The primary tool used by the calltakers to report problems is the 9-1-1 B Problem Call Report.
-Wireless test calls are scheduled on a regular basis.
-The testing program involves test calls from each of the six major wireless network’s phones.
+Call takers report problem calls to District staff, who investigate and get the problem corrected.
+The primary tool the call takers use to report problems is the 9-1-1 B Problem Call Report.
+Wireless test calls are scheduled regularly.
+The testing program involves test calls from six major wireless network phones.

 There are over 300 test sites throughout the Tarrant County 9-1-1 District service area.
-The primary objective of the testing program is to gain first hand knowledge about each of the 6 major wireless networks in order to better train the calltakers how to handle wireless calls.
+The primary objective of the testing program is to gain first-hand knowledge about each of the six major wireless networks to train better the call takers on how to handle wireless calls.
 Another objective of this Phase 2 testing is to determine if the wireless carriers are continuing to meet the FCC mandate for accuracy.
-One indication that these quality assurance efforts are working is the fact that less than .25% of total 9-1-1 calls produce a No Record Found condition.
+One indication that these quality assurance efforts are working is that less than .25% of total 9-1-1 calls produce a No Record Found condition.